What we do with your information

 hello@patriacitizenship.com

-Patria is a U.S.-based service in pilot phase.
+Patria Citizenship is a U.S.-based service in pilot phase.
 This policy will be updated as the service grows; the "as of" date at the top reflects the current version.